 Q: Are there any fees associated with STABLE Accounts?

 A: There are minimal costs associated with maintaining your account.
 Ohio residents will pay $2.50 per month ($30 annually) to maintain their accounts.
 Residents of other states will pay $3.50 per month ($42 annually) to maintain their accounts.
-Ohio residents, along with residents in our Partner States of Kentucky, Vermont, and Missouri, will also have a small asset-based fee of between 0.19% and 0.34%, depending on their chosen Investment Options.
+Ohio residents, along with residents in our Partner States of Kentucky, Vermont, Missouri, Georgia and South Carolina will also have a small asset-based fee of between 0.19% and 0.34%, depending on their chosen Investment Options.
 Residents of all other states will have an asset-based fee of between 0.45% and 0.60%, depending on their chosen Investment Options.
 There could also be other administrative fees (e.g., a return check fee) depending upon your particular account activity.

 Q: Can I have more than one ABLE Account?